Home Art Fun Series

 9. Include your outfit and draw it on the paper.

 10. Grab your coloured crayons/oil pastels and begin to colour in the shapes you have drawn.
+11. Keep colouring until you are happy with your colours and shapes!

+12. With an eraser, erase all of the pencil marks on your paper that may remain.
 13. With your water-soluble paints, begin to paint on top of your colouring.
 Don’t worry, the paint won’t cover your colouring!
 Try it out and see!

 14. Keep painting until your portrait is completely painted over with your desired colours.

 15. Let’s think about the background!
 With your coloured crayons/oil pastels, you can make a funky pattern.
-This can include: shapes, lines, swirls, zig zags, etc.
+This can include: shapes, lines, swirls, zig zags, etc. Another option: Cut out your portrait and paste it onto a piece of coloured construction paper you may have at home.

 16. Optional: With your paints, paint over your background design.
 Be careful to not let the paint come onto your portrait!
+17. Look at that!
+You now have your own inspired Picasso Portrait!